iteam1/SelectN/README.md

 selector.save_visualization_data(viz_data)
 ```

+---

-## Architecture
+## 🧩 Architecture Overview

-`selectN` is built with a modular architecture:
+`selectN` is designed with modularity and extensibility in mind.

-### Core Components
+### 🔧 Core Components

-- **Feature Extraction**: Transforms documents into vector representations
+- **Feature Extraction**: Transforms documents into vector embeddings
-- **Sampling**: Selects the most representative samples based on various strategies
+- **Sampling**: Selects representative samples using various strategies
-- **Selector**: Orchestrates the selection process
+- **Selector**: Orchestrates the overall document selection pipeline

-### Document Handling
+### 📄 Document Handling

-- **Document**: Base class for all document types
+- **Document**: Base class for document abstractions
-- **DocumentCollection**: Manages collections of documents
+- **DocumentCollection**: Manages groups of documents
-- **DocumentFactory**: Creates appropriate document objects based on file type
+- **DocumentFactory**: Dynamically creates document types based on file extension

-### Visualization
+### 📊 Visualization

-- Static visualizations with matplotlib and seaborn
+- Static plots: `matplotlib`, `seaborn`
-- Interactive visualizations using D3.js
+- Interactive HTML: `D3.js`

+---

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions from the community!
+Please feel free to fork the repo and submit a Pull Request 🚀

+---

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.